Email FacebookTwitterMenu burgerClose thin

 • Inflation: The rising cost of goods and services will also impact safe withdrawal rates.
 If inflation is higher than projected, the retiree may need to withdraw more money to meet their spending needs.
 However, this may deplete their portfolio faster and increase their longevity risk.

-Formulated by William Bengen in 1994, the 4% Rule suggests that retirees can withdraw 4% of their retirement portfolio in the first year of retirement, adjusting subsequent withdrawals for inflation to ensure the sustainability of funds over a 30-year span.
+Formulated by William Bengen in 1994, the 4% Rule suggests that retirees can withdraw 4% of their retirement portfolio in the first year of retirement, adjusting subsequent withdrawals for inflation to ensure the sustainability of funds over 30 years.
 Bengen’s research, emerging in the wake of events like the Black Monday crash of 1987, became a guiding light for retirees working through a nationwide shift from defined benefit to defined contribution plans.

 Consider, for example, another retiree who has diligently saved for their golden years.
 Upon retiring, they calculate 4% of their $500,000 nest egg, which amounts to $20,000.
 This is their first year’s withdrawal.
 As inflation rises by 2%, they increase their withdrawal amount to $20,400 to preserve their purchasing power and maintain their lifestyle.
 By following this pattern each year, they stand a reasonable chance of extending their savings across three decades.